cmu-psych-fms/json-http/README.md

 write to the log file the Lisp representations of the incoming JSON and constant return value; this may be useful for testing and/or understanding the Lisp format of the JSON when crafting the `run-model` function.

+And this currently has only one query end point.
+When we want more it should not be difficult to add them.

 ##  Online version